 Upon first glance, it may seem like psychographic segmentation is difficult and expensive.
 The truth is the approach you take to psychographic segmentation will depend on your population size, your market research resources, and your budget.

 Here are the top two ways to execute psychographic segmentation.

 If your budget is on the smaller side, conducting an attitudinal survey is an excellent place to start.
 With the help of an attitudinal survey, you can run factor analysis to find different patterns and make groupings based on clear patterns.

 In the event you need more information after capturing initial data, conduct a qualitative study to dig deeper.

 2. Marketing Artificial Intelligence (AI)

-With the help of marketing AI, you have access to data from nearly all digital options, from multiple channels, and across all devices.
+With the help of AI marketing, you have access to data from nearly all digital options, from multiple channels, and across all devices.
 Marketing AI platforms will help aggregate and crunch critical numbers to show you various patterns and help you create accurate segments.

 Regardless of your budget, the most important factors in executing psychographic segmentation include grouping by distinct differences and making sure the data is actionable.

-Factors that help divide a population based on psychographic segmentation.
+What are factors that help divide a population based on psychographic segmentation?

 Now that you know some different ways to capture data for psychographic segmentation in marketing, let’s look more deeply into what variables researchers and machine learning platforms are interested in when it comes to drawing different segments.